DFE-Digital/architecture/principles/enterprise-architecture-principles.md

 Technology investment should only be made where it demonstrably contributes to DfE goals or drivers

 __How?__
-- All projects should have a business case with measurable business outcomes aligned to DfE Goals and drivers.
+- All projects should have a business case with measurable business outcomes aligned to DfE goals and objectives
 - All projects should assign a person accountable for measurement, reporting and realisation of stated business benefits

 __Relates to__